HaominGuo/HaominGuo.github.io/README.md

 # <center>Haomin Guo</center>

 I have got my undergraduate degree in Tianjin University in 2022, majoring in Engineering Management.
 Then I changed my major to Computer Science and Technology in Zhejiang University, where I'm a graduate of [State Key Lab of CAD&CG](http://www.cad.zju.edu.cn/english.html) now.

 My recent research is about Model-Based Systems Engineering ([MBSE](https://en.wikipedia.org/wiki/Model-based_systems_engineering))  using Artificial Intelligence, called AI4SE.

 My interests lie in Computer Vision, Computer Graphics, Natural Language Processing.
 And I have learned related courses and required relevant skills.

+Recently I'm preparing to apply for a Ph.D. in Computer Science in the fall of 2025.

 I would like to collaborate with you if you have any intriguing ideas.
 Let's create and do something interesting.<br>

 Please contact me through email guohaomin888@163.com.